 Let's take a look at the different testing sites so you can choose the location that works best for you.

 The ERB offers ISEE test dates at many ERB schools around the nation.
-The ERB does this to make testing more accessible and convenient for students.
-For many students, large group testing may be the only ISEE testing option available in their city or state.
-As a result, most students take their ISEE exam in a large-group setting.
+The ERB does this to make testing more accessible and convenient for local students.
+As a result, many students have historically taken their ISEE exam in a group setting.

-ISEE testing dates, the number of students allowed to test, and the test’s format (either online or on paper) vary between test locations.
-You’ll need to pay close attention to these variables before your ISEE registration to make sure your test location offers the accommodations that are best for you.
+ISEE testing dates, the number of students allowed to test per group, and the test's format (either online or on paper) vary between test locations.
+You'll need to pay close attention to these variables before your ISEE registration to make sure your test location offers the accommodations that are best for you.

-Having said that, there are some definite benefits to large group ISEE testing.
-First, it’s the least expensive option: early ISEE registration starts $125-$150, which is about $70 cheaper than the next most affordable testing option.
-Second, these locations can be more convenient--in some cases, students might take their ISEE test at the school they’re applying to!
-And lastly, since students will be taking the exam in a familiar school environment, taking the ISEE test in a large group setting can be less intimidating.
+Having said that, there are some definite benefits to group ISEE testing at an ERB school.
+First, it's one of the least expensive options: early ISEE registration runs about $140, which is about $60 cheaper than testing at Prometric or an ISEE center.
+Second, these locations can be more convenient—in some cases, students might take their ISEE test at the school they're applying to!
+And lastly, since students will be taking the exam in a familiar school environment, taking the ISEE test can be less intimidating there than at an official testing center.

 Small Group Testing at a Testing Office